 Cutting Down On Snacks

-Is your dog not eating his food because he eats a lot of snacks in between meals?
-If so, restricting the number of snacks or withholding snacks altogether for a while may make him eat more eagerly at mealtime.
+As mentioned above, too many treats may cause a dog to lose appetite (or interest) in his “regular” food.
+Restricting the number of snacks or withholding snacks altogether for a while may make him eat more eagerly at mealtime.